PlenipotentSS/FeasibleFootballLeagueRankings/Soccer Ranking Exercise/README.md

 This second build can be run from command line and is more appropriate for access local files.

 Rooms for improvement: The application can easily be converted to full command line tool that inputs the reading and writing files paths in a single line.
 For testing and showcasing purposes, I decided to keep the command line interaction.

+Known Bugs:

+1. Some Rankings do not print correctly in terminal.
+This is due to a lack of precision when converting ``NSString`` to ``char *``.
+However, rankings print perfectly when saved to file.